-Ocean City Boardwalk#2 in Best Things To Do in Ocean City
+Ocean City Boardwalk#2 in Best Things To Do in Ocean City, MD

 - 5.0Food Scene

-Recent visitors praise the Boardwalk as an idyllic vacation spot for kids, citing the arcade games and amusement park rides as particular highlights.
+Recent visitors praised the boardwalk as an idyllic vacation spot for kids, citing the arcade games and amusement park rides as particular highlights.
 Many also said it's a great place for people-watching and suggest grabbing an ice cream and finding a bench to relax on.
-So whether you're looking to nosh on famous Maryland blue crabs, see a shrunken head, ride a roller-coaster or party the night away, this is the place to go.
-Those with pets should note animals are prohibited from the Boardwalk from the beginning of May until the end of September.
-For more information, check out the Boardwalk website.

-More Best Things To Do in Ocean City
+More Best Things To Do in Ocean City, MD

 #1 Ocean City Beach

 When the summer rolls around, head to the Ocean City Beach for sun, sand and surf.
-Running along the entire 10-mile-long east coast of the island, you're sure to find the perfect spot to spread your towel.
-If you're looking for a rowdier atmosphere, recent travelers recommend sticking to the southern end of Ocean City, where the neighboring Boardwalk makes for great people watching and seafront dining.
-For a quieter, family-friendly beach, head north past the Boardwalk; although there are fewer amenities here, you won't have to deal with the hustle and bustle of passersby.
+Running along the entire 10-mile-long east coast of the island, the beach offers the perfect spot to spread your towel.
+If you're looking for a rowdier atmosphere, recent travelers recommend sticking to the southern end of Ocean City, where the neighboring boardwalk makes for great people-watching and seafront dining.
+For a quieter, family-friendly stretch of sand, head north past the boardwalk; although there are fewer amenities here, you won't have to deal with the hustle and bustle of passersby.

 Recent visitors applauded the cleanliness of the beach and boardwalk and appreciated the family-friendly atmosphere of both.
 Perpetual crowds were a common gripe among reviewers.
 Travelers suggest visiting early in the morning or late afternoon if you don't want to share the sand with too many of your fellow vacationers.
 You can also save some cash by bringing your own equipment instead of forking over money to rent chairs or umbrellas.